 Do you manage a nonprofit center or are you in the process of developing a center?
 Curious about learning more about how to make the most of your building as a financial asset, a workspace, and a community?
-In this training series, NCN and Community Vision are partnering to introduce the basics and not-so-basics of asset management, property management, facilities management, and community management specifically with a social purpose real estate focus.
+In this training series, NCN and Community Vision partner to introduce the basics and not-so-basics of asset management, property management, facilities management, and community management specifically with a social purpose real estate focus.
 These sessions are for any level of staff; they’re designed to be great refresher courses for experienced operators as well as good introductions for those newer in their roles.

 What happens when the roof needs repairing or the windows need to be replaced?
 Asset management is planning for the long term stewardship of your building – as a financial asset, as a workplace, and as the place where you welcome your community.
 We will discuss planning a major capital improvement project, portfolio management, and the responsibilities of organizations that own their facilities or that have responsibility for the capital needs of their leased facility.

 Who might benefit the most from this session: Executive Directors, Board Members, CFO, COO, Financial Managers or any role that includes the long-term stewardship and financial performance of the center